By Choy Chun Wei

 ‘Graphic design produces many effects around us these days.’

-The artist’s current practise took its roots from graphic design, which soon evolved into dimensional works, portraying references to architecture.
-Juxtapositions of omnipresent geometrical forms such as rectangles and circles – the latter being a recent element to his works, particularly for the piece “City of Buttons” (2017) – are symbolic receptions of today’s living spaces, electronics and other accessories that surround us day-to-day.
+The artist’s current practice took its roots from graphic design, which soon evolved into dimensional works, portraying references to architecture.
+Juxtapositions of omnipresent geometrical forms such as rectangles and circles – the latter being a recent addition to his works, particularly notable in the piece “City of Buttons” (2017) – are symbolic receptions of today’s living spaces, electronics and other accessories that surround us day-to-day.

 ‘I’m constructing my own organic in the society.’

 Sensible to the tensions among the solid and the organic, each piece constantly illuminates two opposing characteristics: between supermarket product codes and fluid doodles of anonymous portraits, between straight lines and handwritten jottings of people met during his sojourn in Hong Kong.
-Thus, the word ‘corporate’ appearing as title for some of his works, seems to deliver likewise two senses: in one hand ‘designed corporation’ – symbol of a consumerist environment, in the other hand ‘togetherness’ – a human quality essential to the society.
+Thus, the word ‘corporate’ frequently appearing in the titles of his works, seems to deliver two interpretations: on one hand ‘designed corporation’ – symbol of consumerist environment, on the other hand ‘togetherness’ – a human quality essential to society.

-These strains and junctures are emphasized in the “Rambling” (2017) piece through the technique of newspaper collage.
-Extracts of actual headlines are cut and arrayed on canvas following nothing but the artist’s intuition, forming new meanings often absurd.
+These strains and junctures are emphasized in “Rambling” (2017), as evident through the technique of newspaper collage.
+Extracts of actual headlines are cut and arrayed on canvas following nothing but the artist’s intuition, forming new meanings in the process.
 Overlaying these linear arrangements of words, the artist applied paint and sand in a vigorous manner – giving birth to robust and burnt effects – so as to break the messages.

-Dealing with information and facts, at the same time interrogating the state of mind of human beings, Choy Chun Wei envisages the fact that our identity is transforming into numbers and codes.
-Through twelve pieces displayed during his third solo exhibition at Wei-Ling Contemporary and Wei-Ling Gallery, following ‘Kaleidoscopic Landscapes’ (2007) and ‘Here and Now’ in (2011), he seems to question: do we no longer define ourselves more than our surroundings?
+Dealing with information and facts, at the same time interrogating the state of mind of human beings, Choy Chun Wei envisages how our identity is transforming into numbers and codes.
+Through twelve pieces displayed during his third solo exhibition at Wei-Ling Contemporary and Wei-Ling Gallery, following ‘Kaleidoscopic Landscapes’ (2007) and ‘Here and Now’ in (2011), he seems to question: Is our identity no longer defined by anything but our surroundings?

 Tectonic Traces will be showing from 19th October to 30th November at Wei-Ling Contemporary.